barksa/data/readme.md

 <https://chromedriver.chromium.org/downloads>

-1. dashboard에서 chrome 버전에 맞는 chromedriver 설치
+1. Install appropriate chromedriver for your chrome from dashboard.
-2. 압축풀기
+2. Unzip.
-3. 경로 설정 (원하는 경로)
+3. Set path.
+(Anyway you want.)
-> 본인 로컬 디스크 > Program Files에 ChromeDriver 폴더를 만든 후, 안에 chromedriver.exe 저장함
+> Create a ChromeDriver folder in your Local disk > Program Files, and save chromedriver.exe inside it.